joepv/joepv.github.io/_pages/hc3-migration.md

 ## The question, big bang migration or not?

 The first question you will ask yourself is whether you want to migrate big bang or device by device.
-The latter is a time-consuming job, so you quickly think of option 1, big bang.
+The latter is a time-consuming job, so you quickly think of option 1.
 But this also has a number of drawbacks.
 I thought about both options for a long time and to make the choice easier for you, I have listed a number of facts:

 The Fibaro *configuration transfer* does the following: